Deltares/hydromt_wflow/docs/user_guide/5_setup_methods/setup_ponding.rst

 - hedgerows / stone lines / springshed revival through trenches and check dams in croplands areas
 - soil bunds / demi-lunes

-As a start, two methods have been implemented to set up ponding level in hydromt wflow:
+As a start, two methods were implemented to set up ponding level in hydromt wflow:

 - ``setup_ponding_from_map``: creates pond level based on a user specified ``pond_level`` and a pond location map (raster or vector).
 The ponding level is applied to all grid cells